samlynndavis/Bodiless-JS-Chris/packages/vital-editors/doc/RichText.md

 We recommend that the Editor Component and tokens be defined in the Editors Domain, and the node be defined in the Schema Domain.

+### Available Rich Text Editors

+There are some Editor Tokens available on cxRichText.

+- Default
+  - Available tools: Bold, Link, Superscript, and H1 to H5.
+- Basic
+  - Available tools: Bold, Link, and Superscript.
+- BasicNoLink
+  - Available tools: Bold and Superscript.

 ### Overriding Rich Text Editor